Alloy 625 - AMS 5599, AMS 5666, UNS N06625

 It is nearly immune to chloride-ion induced stress cracking, by virtue of its high nickel content, and has been used in propellers and propulsion systems as well as wires used in cable sheathing in marine environments.
 In addition to saltwater corrosion resistance, the high ductility of 625 makes it ideal for fasteners like hex bolts in underwater environments.

-Because of its ease of weldability, Inconel 625 has been used in weld overlays (weld overlay cladding) to improve the strength and corrosion resistance of base metals, such as found in boiler tubes or petrochemical equipment like wellheads.
+Because of its ease of weldability, Inconel 625 has been used in weld overlays (weld overlay cladding) to improve the strength and corrosion resistance of base metals, such as those found in boiler tubes or petrochemical equipment like wellheads.
 Cheaper, thick layers of base materials like steel alloys can be weld cladded with alloy 625 even at economical dilutions with the right technique, giving much needed strength and protection against corrosion to these parts.

 It is also used in waste-to-energy boilers, where refuse-derived-fuel is used to power steam generators with refuse boilers.
 Inconel 625 replaced heat resistant materials like ceramic tiles for corrosion protection, primarily as welded cladding and composite tubes, which significantly lowered the cost of maintenance on corroded refractory.
 By the late 1990s, this alloy was widely seen as the most corrosion resistant alloy at conditions caused by waste combustion.